Thomasporta/Steam-Data-Analysis/README.md

 ![view](MacDistribution.PNG)

 But the demand is dropping.
 Is that because of Apple changing their macs to use in house chips?
-Or is it because like steam features, studios and indies cannot afford to develop on other plaftorms (one must own a mac to test on macs).
+Or is it because like steam features, studios and indies cannot afford to develop on other platforms (one must own a mac to test on macs).

 ### Language Compatibility